Team-Lodestone/Documentation/Bedrock/0.2.0_alpha/Entities_Format.md

 | Tag Name | Tag Type | Description |
 |------|----------|-------------|
 | TileEntities | ListTag of CompoundTags | List of all the tile entities in the world.
 Each CompoundTag is a Tile Entity. |

+## License & Credits

+This file is licensed under `CC BY-NC-SA 3.0`.

+The information here is from this [Minecraft wiki page](https://minecraft.wiki/w/Bedrock_Edition_level_format/History#entities.dat) with some wording tweaked and/or simplify